 Keyless cars have also been linked to deaths caused by carbon monoxide poisoning when vehicles were accidentally left running in garages attached to homes.

-Many smart keys have a key blade tucked inside that can manually unlock the doors if the key fob battery fails.
-There may also a hidden car key hole concealed behind a piece of trim in the door or near the ignition.
+Many smart keys have a blade tucked inside that can manually unlock the doors if the key fob battery fails.
+Some cars have valet keys placed inside the owner’s manual or in a tool kit.
+There may be a hidden car key hole concealed behind a piece of trim in the door or near the ignition.
 Some auto manufacturers can also remotely unlock a vehicle if the driver requests assistance using the company’s mobile app.
 There may be a mechanical door release handle on the floor next to each car seat.
 Sometimes the inactive key fob can be placed near the engine start/stop button, cup holder, vehicle emblem, or another spot to unlock the car doors.
 Most new cars will display a message when the smart key battery is low.
 Check the car owner’s manual for more information.